Water In Gas tank

 water in fuel tank symptoms

-Are you scared there’s water in the fuel tank?
-Symptoms of water in gas tank may include:
+Are you scared there’s water into the fuel tank?
+Symptoms of water in my gas tank may include:

 1. Poor Engine Performance